Find answers.

 - or if you’re due to have surgery.

-Sometimes, our clinician may need to make adjustments to your treatment to accommodate any changes in your health.
+Sometimes, our clinician may need to make adjustments to your prescription to accommodate any changes in your health.

 Are you available outside the UK?

 Currently we’re only available in the UK.
-This means that we can only consult with and diagnose people who reside in the United Kingdom, and our pharmacy can only ship ADHD treatment to UK addresses.
+This means that we can only consult with and diagnose people who reside in the United Kingdom.

 But we do have plans to expand into new countries.
 If you’re based outside the UK, we recommend signing up to our newsletter and following us on social media, and you’ll receive all the latest news and updates (including where we’re expanding to and when).